strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 published: false
 ---

-LoopBack team greeted November with the CASCONxEVOKE conference held in Toronto.
+The LoopBack team greeted November with the CASCONxEVOKE conference held in Toronto.
 CASCON is one of Canada's largest combined academic, research and developer conferences.
 As its speakers and attendees, we had a booth with posters to advocate LoopBack, and also delivered a workshop about developing extensible LoopBack applications.
-You can check the [blog](https://strongloop.com/strongblog/cascon-evoke-2019/) for more details.
+You can check this [blog](https://strongloop.com/strongblog/cascon-evoke-2019/) for more details.

-For the achievements in Q4 goals, we have finished 3 epics this month: [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352), [Deployment guide in a cloud native environment](https://github.com/strongloop/loopback-next/issues/1054) and [Support partitioned database in Cloudant connector](https://github.com/strongloop/loopback-connector-cloudant/issues/219), and have made significant progress in the Migration, Authentication & Authorization epics.
+For Q4 achievements, we finished 3 epics this month: [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352), [Deployment guide in a cloud native environment](https://github.com/strongloop/loopback-next/issues/1054) and [Support partitioned database in Cloudant connector](https://github.com/strongloop/loopback-connector-cloudant/issues/219), and significantly progressed in the Migration, Authentication & Authorization epics.

-Read more to know about the recently added features!
+Keep reading to learn about the recently added features!

 <!--more-->